 Austin is a very small city located in the state of Arkansas.
 With a population of 3,383 people and two constituent neighborhoods, Austin is the 140th largest community in Arkansas.
-Austin has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Austin, where the median household income is $74,219.00.
+Much of the housing stock in Austin was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Austin economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Austin, where the median household income is $70,652.00.

 Austin real estate is some of the most expensive in Arkansas, although Austin house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Austin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Austin are a mix of both white- and blue-collar jobs.
-Overall, Austin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Austin who work in office and administrative support (14.48%), management occupations (11.54%), and sales jobs (9.25%).
+Austin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Austin is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Austin who work in office and administrative support (14.85%), management occupations (12.20%), and sales jobs (9.04%).

 Because there are quite a few people attending college in Austin, it is thought of as a college town.
 To the benefit of the many students in the area, Austin provides a number of services, amenities and opportunities geared towards their needs and activities.

-Because of many things, Austin is a great place for families with children to consider.
-First of all, many other families with children live here, making Austin a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Austin has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Austin is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Austin’s overall crime rate is lower than average for the country.

-The citizens of Austin are slightly better educated than the national average of 21.84% for all cities and towns, with 23.26% of adults in Austin having a bachelor's degree or advanced degree.
+In terms of college education, Austin is nearly on par with the US average for all cities of 21.84%: 20.95% of adults 25 and older in Austin have a bachelor's degree or advanced degree.

+Austin is a somewhat ethnically-diverse city.
 The people who call Austin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Austin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Austin include Irish, English, Italian, and Polish.
+Important ancestries of people in Austin include Irish, English, Italian, and Scottish.

 The most common language spoken in Austin is English.
 Other important languages spoken here include Spanish and Portuguese.